jkpe/doks-lb-scale/README.md

 - `doks-lb-scale/metric`: the metric to use.
 Must be a Prometheus query prefixed with `promql:`.
 - `doks-lb-scale/target-per-node`: REQUIRED: `req=<int>` (requests per second per node target)

 Only HTTP/ingress metrics are supported.
-NLB throughput-based scaling is no longer supported.

 Optional annotations:
 - `doks-lb-scale/hysteresis-percent`: default `20`.